 Our MSFE students

 Our students represent a range of backgrounds and interests.
 They experience Columbia Business School in their own way while creating a cohesive, tight knit community.
-One of the biggest differences between our MSFE program and similar ones at other universities is the small class size; we typically enroll fewer than 25 students, allowing our students the opportunity to form strong relationships with the faculty and their peers.
+One of the biggest differences between our MSFE program and similar ones at other universities is the small class size which allows our students the opportunity to form strong relationships with the faculty and their peers.

 By joining our community, you’ll meet students from all backgrounds and experiences.
 Below you’ll find some stories from our recent graduates on their student experience.
 If their email is linked in their profiles, you are welcome to connect directly with these students.
 For admissions-related questions, please email [email protected].